danieldugas/Robot-Mapping-For-Dummies/README.md

 Scratch this section?
 ```
 Are you trying to do SLAM?
 Just Localization?
 A review is only meaningful if the vocabulary is consistent.
-Google cartographer talks about it's local SLAM being a *frontend*, and loop closure framework a *backend*.
-Do those terms generalize?
+You might have read on the Google cartographer documentation about it's local SLAM being a *frontend*, and loop closure framework a *backend*.
+Are those also the terms used by other systems?
+...
+Descriptor
+Frontend/backend
+Loop closure
+Localization
 ...

 ## Tools